TDCP To Launch Plantation Drive At Murree Tourist Spots - UrduPoint

 TDCP To Launch Plantation Drive At Murree Tourist Spots

-On the occasion, Regional Manager Patriota Chairlift Moazzam Nazir said the sole objective of the tree planting campaign is to promote environment-friendly culture.
+On this occasion, Regional Manager Patriota Chairlift Moazzam Nazir said the sole objective of the tree planting campaign is to promote environment-friendly culture.

 Recent Stories